Data Science Tools and Applications

 Applied Midterm

-The applied midterm will be a Kaggle Data Science competition among the students in the class with a live leaderboard.
-Students will need to submit predictions based on a training dataset and meet certain benchmarks to earn points.
+The applied midterm will be a Kaggle data science competition among students in the class with a live leaderboard.
+You will submit predictions based on a training dataset and meet benchmarks to earn points.

 Final Project